ademosthene/slot-machine-2018c-week05/README.md

 **Tech used:** HTML, CSS, JavaScript

-Using JavaScript I designed a simple to-do of list items.
-When the user enters a new to-do list item it is added unto the list.
-The user has the ability to click on list items as they are completed.
-When clicked on, the completed list items are gray with a line through.
-The user is also able to clear the completed items or the entire list of items.
+Using JavaScript I a traditional slot machine with three reels.
+The user is has the ability to set an amount and bet an amount per round.
+When the user clicks on "bet amount", the reels begin to rotate at a predetermined speed.
+As the reel rotates the images are updated from an array.
+Each reel has a stop button to end the rotation on the desired image.
+If the user stops all three reels on the same image, they have won the amount they selected for the bet.
+Otherwise, the user begins with $0.

 ## Optimizations

-One feature I would like to add to this project is the ability for users to edit or remove list items as they are displayed.
+One feature I would like to add to this project is the option for users to stop all reels at the same time.

 ## Lessons Learned:

-Event delegation, the ability to apply formatting and event listeners to items that are not there when the DOM renders.
+Setting time intervals for the reels.
+This method used randomization to spin the image sources inside of the reel, at a set speed.

 ## Related Projects:
 Take a look at these cool projects that I have in my portfolio: